Skip to content

 Opportunities

-• Make meaningful connections with like-minded youth who care deeply about stewarding BC’s beautiful natural spaces.
+• Make meaningful connections with environmentally-minded youth who care deeply about stewarding BC’s beautiful natural spaces.

 • Gain skills and knowledge to understand and advocate for conservation issues in BC.